statenbred/Richter-s-Predictor/README.md

-# Earthquake Disaster Relief Non-Profit Website
+# Rebuilding Nepal

+## **Project Goal**
+This project aimed to develop a model that predicts a building's structural integrity based on its damage classification.

+## **Backstory**
+On April 25th, 2015, Nepal was struck by an earthquake with a 7.8 magnitude, impacting four different countries: Nepal, China, Bangladesh, and India.
+The earthquake claimed the lives of thousands, left over half a million people homeless, triggered landslides, and caused an avalanche that wound up claiming the lives of 200 people.

-## Overview
+## **Impact by Numbers**
-This project is a **non-profit website** designed to provide disaster relief support during earthquakes.
-The website follows a **brown and teal style** to create a trustworthy and calming user experience.
-It aims to help affected individuals find assistance, connect with relief organizations, and facilitate donations for relief efforts.
+- **People affected**: 8 million people were impacted by the earthquake.
+- **Death and injured toll**: Nearly 9000 dead and 22,000 people injured.
+- **Displacement numbers**: More than 600,000 people were displaced due to their homes being destroyed.
+- **Damage Assessment**: $7.1 billion in damages across four countries.
+- **Rebuilding Costs**: Estimated $10 billion across all four countries

-## Features
+## **Project Steps**
-- **Homepage**: Provides essential information about earthquake relief efforts.
-- **Donation Portal**: Securely accepts donations to support affected communities.
-- **Emergency Contact Page**: Displays key emergency contact numbers and response teams.
-- **Resource Hub**: Offers articles, safety guidelines, and preparedness tips.
-- **Volunteer Sign-Up**: Allows users to register as volunteers to assist in relief efforts.
-- **Machine Learning Model**: Predicts high-risk earthquake zones based on historical data to improve preparedness and response planning.

-## Machine Learning Model Details
-- **Dataset**:
+- **EDA**:
   - Contains 62 anonymized features related to earthquake data, including seismic activity, geological conditions, and historical impact.
   - Features include numerical and categorical variables, some requiring scaling and encoding.
+  - Geographic location, damage grade, building structure types, building structure attributes, potential correlating features

 - **Preprocessing**:
   - Identified and handled missing values using imputation techniques.
   - Scaled numerical features for consistency.
   - Performed feature engineering and selection to enhance model performance.
-  - Split dataset into training and testing sets for evaluation.
+  - Split the dataset into training and testing sets for evaluation.

 - **Models Used**:
-  - **Baseline Model**: Decision Tree (used as a benchmark for performance comparison).
+  - **Baseline Model**: Random Forest (used as a benchmark for performance comparison).
-  - **Optimized Model**: Random Forest (selected due to its high accuracy and ability to handle complex feature interactions).
+  - **Optimized Model**: Catboost Classifier (selected due to its high accuracy and ability to handle complex feature interactions).
-  - **Comparison Model**: Multinomial Logistic Regression (evaluated for interpretability and efficiency).

 - **Evaluation Metrics**:
-  - **Accuracy**: Measures the overall correctness of the model.
-  - **Precision & Recall**: Evaluate the model’s ability to correctly identify high-risk areas.
+  - **Accuracy**: Random Forest - 66% baseline model and 71% refined model (massive overfitting).
+Catboost Classifier - 70% baseline model and 71% optimized model (no overfitting and very stable)
+  - **Precision & Recall**: Random Forest - .66 precision and .69 recall.
+Catboost Classifier - .71 precision and .61 recall (no overfitting).
-  - **F1-score**: Balances precision and recall for a comprehensive assessment.
+  - **F1-score**: Random Forest .66 and Catboost Classifier .71.
-  - **Confusion Matrix**: Analyzes false positives and false negatives to understand model performance better.
+  - **Confusion Matrix**: Both models identified Class 2 most accurately, misclassified Class 3 as Class 2 (nearly 6000 instances), and struggled to identify Class 1

 - **Results**:
-  - **Random Forest Model** outperformed other models, achieving the highest accuracy and generalization capability.
-  - **Logistic Regression** provided valuable interpretability but had lower predictive accuracy.
-  - Future model improvements could include ensemble learning and deep learning approaches.
+  - **Random Forest Model**: while the test accuracy was nearly identical to Catboost, the model wasn't very stable.
+The instability of the model alongside its inability to identify Classes 1 and 3 forced me to try a different model.
+  - **Catboost Classifier**: stable model with more upside than Random Forest.
+More efficient model of the two, no pipeline or encoding needed to fit the model.
+Catboost Classifier has target encoding built into it.
+Learning rate showed the model made genuine predictions based on what it learned.
+Highest accuracy .714
+  - **Error Analysis**: identified which features the model relies heavily on, and the grouping of features that are causing the model to make erroneous predictions.
+With some more feature engineering and hyperparameter tuning, we can increase the model's ability to predict a building's structural integrity based on its damage classification.

-## Future Enhancements
+## **Recommendations**:
-- **Real-time Earthquake Alert System**: Integrate API-based live earthquake alerts.
-- **Enhanced Model Performance**: Implement deep learning techniques to improve prediction accuracy.
-- **Accessibility & Multilingual Support**: Ensure inclusivity for global users.
-- **AI-Powered Chatbots**: Provide immediate disaster response assistance.
-- **Expanded Dataset**: Incorporate real-time seismic data to refine ML predictions.
+- **Model Investment**: use error analysis findings to target features that are causing misclassification, feature engineering, and tune hyperparameters.
+- **Structural Recommendations**:
+    - Prioritize retrofitting high-risk structures with reinforced concrete or concrete mortar brick
+    - Phase out mud mortar stone construction, especially in high-risk regions
+    - Use cement mortar brick for cost-effectiveness
+    - Implement structural assessment programs targeting mud, mud mortar stone buildings
+        - retrofit where possible
+        - propose cement mortar brick as replacements where retrofitting is not possible